What is Forex Trading?

 The image below shows the hierarchy of the forex market.

-Here is a list of currencies and their 3-letter acronyms.
+Here is a list of currencies, their 3-letter acronyms, and their symbol.

 Currencies: Major, Minor and Exotic